ejones77/go_21_goroutines_pipeline/README.md

 - Including error handling for image inputs and outputs, specifically checking for file-not-found and permission errors.
 - Added pictures of cats to test the image processing pipeline
 - Added unit tests for critical components
+- Added benchmarking for each step in the pipeline, adding time features to the Job struct
+- writing results to JSON, checking for unique filepaths before appending.

 ## Photo Credits